Jakob-98/mono/README.md

 ## Experiments

+1. [GZIP MNIST](./python/gzip_mnist/mnist_gzip.ipynb): "Solving" MNIST classification with GZIP in a few lines of code.
 1. [Personal personal GPT assistant](./python/search_project/): A personal GPT assistant/boilerplate for own use.
 1. [serverless-comments](./azure/serverless-comments/): Experimenting with hosting simple comments for static websites using azure functions.